Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Methods

 Following the methods of \cite{Svoboda17}, we define the coronal (power-law) luminosity as the extrapolated X-ray luminosity in the energy interval 0.1-100 keV.
 The power-law luminosity can therefore be written as

-where $D_L$ is the luminosity distance constrained from the redshift measurement $z$ and $F_{0.1-100 \mathrm{keV}}$ is the X-ray flux in the 0.1-100 keV energy range. $F_{0.1-100 \mathrm{keV}}$ is calculated by an extrapolation of the observed 2-10 keV flux
+where $D_L$ is the luminosity distance constrained from the redshift measurement $z$ and $F_{0.1-100 \mathrm{keV}}$ is the X-ray flux in the 0.1-100 keV energy range. $F_{0.1-100 \mathrm{keV}}$ is calculated by an extrapolation of the observed 2-10 keV flux,

-where the photon index $\Gamma$ is either (a) that which is described in \S\ref{sect:xmm_simult} for the \xmmcat\, or (b) taken from the literature in the case of a literature catalog. $a$ is the lower limit of the energy range for which the flux was calculated and $b$ is the upper limit of the energy range for which the flux was calculated which are instrument-specific.
-For \xmm, $a$=2 and $b$=12, for \swift, $a$=0.3 and $b$=10, and for the catalogs with literature X-ray luminosity and spectral index, $a$=2 and $b$=10.
+where the photon index $\Gamma$ is either (a) that which is described in Sect. \ref{sect:xmm_simult} for the \xmmcat\, or (b) taken from the literature in the case of a literature catalog.
+Here, $a$ is the lower limit of the energy range for which the flux was calculated and $b$ is the upper limit of the energy range for which the flux was calculated; they are both instrument-specific.
+For \xmm, $a$=2 and $b$=12, for \swift, $a$=0.3, and $b$=10, and for the catalogs with literature X-ray luminosity and spectral index, $a$=2 and $b$=10.

-Additionally for the X-ray values taken from the literature, $L_{2-10\mathrm{keV}}$ provided and we converted this luminosity into $F_{2-10\mathrm{keV}}$ using the standard $L = 4\pi D_L^2F$ relationship and the cosmological parameters from \cite{Planck18} via \verb|astropy.cosmology.Planck18|.
-We use \cite{Planck18} for all calculations as different cosmologies will change the values in the HID $\leq$1\%.
+Additionally, for the X-ray values taken from the literature, $L_{2-10\mathrm{keV}}$.
+We converted this luminosity into $F_{2-10\mathrm{keV}}$ using the standard $L = 4\pi D_L^2F$ relationship and the cosmological parameters from \cite{Planck18} via \verb|astropy.cosmology.Planck18|.
+We used \cite{Planck18} for all calculations as different cosmologies will change the values in the HID $\leq$1\%.

-We apply the standard K-correction to the X-ray fluxes from the \xmm\ simultaneous and \swift\ catalogs before converting the flux to a luminosity using $F_{intrinsic} = F_{observed} \times (1+z)^{\Gamma-2}$ where $\Gamma$ is the observed photon index described in \S\ref{sect:xmm_simult}.
+We applied the standard K-correction to the X-ray fluxes from the \xmm\ simultaneous and \swift\ catalogs before converting the flux to a luminosity using $F_{intrinsic} = F_{observed} \times (1+z)^{\Gamma-2}$ where $\Gamma$ is the observed photon index described in Sect. \ref{sect:xmm_simult}.
 Since the sources were selected to have photon indices that are typically associated with low levels of intrinsic obscuration, we assume the observed photon index is a good approximation of the intrinsic value.